MichaelDemidov/JS-Tree-Of-Contents/README.md

 --------------------

 The `TreeOfContents.#createTreeLink()` private method contains direct assignment to a link's `innerHTML` property.
 It seems problematic because the inner HTML of the heading element `<h…>` might contain someting inappropriate for the link `<a>`.
 I tried `createTextNode()`, but it doesn't works correctly if the `<h…>` contains style tags (`<sub>`, `<strong>`, etc.).
 I also tried the `Range` object, but this idea is even worse.
 If anyone has any ideas, please tell me.

+Another issue is related to the browser's built-in text search function on the current page (with hidden text): depending on the specific browser, it either doesn't not work at all or works incorrectly.

 A Little Bonus
 --------------